morcs/beautiful-jekyll/_posts/2019-07-18-billion-dollar-mistake.md

 It's a bit late now, but I've just found out that I don't have a Ferrari at all.

 If I'm not thorough with my testing, I might not even hit this branch of code.
-I could easily end up putting it into production.
-Then I'd have to debug to work out what actually caused the error, which will involve tracing back through the code to find out where the null came from, which could be pretty laborious.
+I could easily end up putting it into production, where my users would find out that the Ferraris don't exist.
+Then I'd have to debug to work out what actually caused the error, which will involve tracing back through the code to find out where the null came from.

 The problem is that null is like a sort of evil gremlin.
 It can hide from the compiler anywhere in your code, pretending to be anything it likes.
-That is, until someone tries to treat it as the advertised thing, at which point the previously hidden null gremlin will jump out and make your application explode, leaving you having to work out where on earth the little blighter was introduced.
+Any value could actually be the null gremlin.
+That is, until someone tries to treat it as the thing it's advertising itself as, at which point the null gremlin will expose itself and make your application explode.

 Why do we accept this?
 Wouldn't it be better if the compiler could prevent us from doing it in the first place?